chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Problems Reflection.md

 ---
 tags:
+  - CodingProblem
+  - pattern
+  - thoughtExamination
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses approach to problems.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-29
 Relates:
 ---
 Patterns play a crucial role in problem-solving.
 Understanding when to apply a specific pattern is essential.
 However, real-world scenarios can be tricky.
 Our brains are wired to seek efficiency.
 When faced with a problem, we instinctively look for the path of perceived least resistance.